Skip to main content

 ServiceNow is a cloud-based customer service tool for enterprises.
 It features a customer self-service portal that allows users to create service requests or find help center articles without interacting with an agent.
 Customers can join community forums to ask questions and share their experiences.

-Businesses can also automate workflows to help agents with repetitive tasks.
+Businesses can also automate workflows to help agents and IT teams with repetitive tasks.
 Users can design processes to identify, log, resolve, and close incidents to avoid retyping information.
 Teams can also create cross-enterprise workflows that provide end-to-end views.

 ServiceNow also offers customer service management (CSM) tools with generative AI technology.
 With its Now Assist tool, users can get AI-powered suggestions for responses.
 Additionally, ServiceNow’s AI offers suggestions to help agents take the next steps toward ticket resolution.